- Assistant Professor, Plant Physiological Ecology College of Sciences

 Each year, UCF graduates 15,000 students.
 Many stay and enter the workforce armed with an education that translates into greater economic earning power.
 UCF has 200,000 alumni stay in Florida to work in business, sales or hospitality, or in research areas like nanotechnology, engineering, biomedical sciences or pharmaceuticals.
 Others go out of state, adding to the growing national reputation of UCF and Orlando.

-UCF also help and work side-by-side with the community on joint projects – from teaching underprivileged children to read to protecting the environment, and from developing health care solutions to finding alternative energy solutions.
+UCF also helps and works side-by-side with the community on joint projects – from teaching underprivileged children to read to protecting the environment, and from developing health care solutions to finding alternative energy solutions.

 Central Florida Perks